 - Add the reserved 1/2 cup of buttermilk increase the speed to medium.
 Mix on medium high for 2 minutes to aerate the batter.
 Scrape the bowl.
-Add the eggs in 3 batches, scraping the bowl between each addition.
+Add the yolk/buttermilk mixture in 3 batches, scraping the bowl between each addition.

 - In another bowl, whip the egg whites on medium high until they form soft peaks.
 Turn the mixer to medium low and slowly add the remaining 1/4 cup of sugar.
 Turn the mixer to medium high and whip the whites to full peak.
 Fold the whites into the base in 2 parts, folding just until there are no streaks of egg whites.
 Divide the batter evenly between the prepared pans and spread the batter to level.

 - Bake until the cake springs back when lightly pressed or a toothpick inserted into the center comes out clean, about 25 minutes.

 - Cool for 5 minutes in the pans.
 Invert the cakes onto a cooling rack and cool to room temperature.

 - Combine the cream and the spice mix in a microwave proof bowl.
 Heat the cream in 1 minute increments until it is scalding hot (this could also be done on the stove).